PauseAI/pauseai-website/src/posts/xrisk.md

 If a superintelligent system is built, and it will have a goal that is even _a little_ different from what we want it to have, it could have disastrous consequences.

-## What can an AI do?
+## What can a superintelligent AI do?

-You might think that an AI is locked inside a computer, and can't do anything.
+You might think that an AI is locked inside a computer, and therefore can't do anything.
-However, it could use the internet do things like:
+However, we tend to give AI systems access to the internet, which

 - Manipulate people through messages, e-mails, fake videos or phone calls.
+- Design a novel bioweapon using protein folding (which AI is also [already very good at](https://alphafold.ebi.ac.uk/)) and order it to be printed in a lab.
-- Hack into other computers, possibly even [all devices on the internet](/cybersecurity-risks).
+- Hack into other computers, possibly even [all devices on the internet](/cybersecurity-risks) (including all smartphones, laptops, server parks, etc.).
+It could use all these devices as its eyes and ears, having digital senses everywhere.
 - Control devices connected to the internet, like cars, planes, robotized (autonomous) weapons or even nuclear weapons.
-- Design a novel bioweapon using protein folding and order it to be printed in a lab.

 ## Why most goals are bad news for humans